tim-gameplan/geo-graph/docs/quick_start.md

 - Try different buffer sizes for water features
 - Try different grid densities for the terrain grid
 - Explore the database using pgAdmin at http://localhost:5050
-- Implement pgRouting topology for more advanced routing capabilities